introlab/opentera-webrtc-ros/face_cropping/README.md

 Both strings, the paths to the cascade files used to detect faces.
 By default this is the path to the files in the models folder where we installed said files, but other cascade files can be used.

 ### use_lbp
 A boolean value that determines if haar or lbp cascades are used for face detection.
-Haar face detection is more accurate and causes less false detections, but lbp is faster and much more inaccurate, by default haar is used.
+Haar face detection is more accurate and causes less false detections, but lbp is faster and much more inaccurate.
+Using haar is strongly recommended unless you really need the performance boost.
+By default it is set to false.

 ### detection_frames
 An integer that represents when the detection occurs, for example a value of 3 will cause the program to detect the faces every 3 frames.
 This won't improve performance in terms of fps, but may cause a reduction in the cpu utilization.
 Going above 2 or 3 will cause the cropping to be less responsive.
 By default has a value of 1.

 ### detection_scale
 A double that represents a percentage of the incoming image's resolution.
 It's used to downsacle the image before detecting the face causing major improvements in performance.
 The outgoing image will stay at full resolution, but the detection will use a lower resolution.
-Going below a resolution of 480p may cause problems with the accuracy and range of the face detection.
+Going below a resolution of 360p may cause problems with the accuracy and range of the face detection.
 If the camera's resolution is above 480p-720p, it is strongly recommended to downscale it to improve performance.

 ### min_face_width and min_face_height
 Integers representing the minimum size of a face in pixels.
 This helps reducing false detection but reduces the range of the face detection.
 A lower value also significantly reduces performance, therefore a value in the range of 50 to 100 is recommended, by default 75x75.